Rep. Liz Cheney blasts House Democrats for 'enabling' anti-Semitic comments

 “President Trump continues to betray workers and utters racist, anti-Semitic rhetoric and nobody in their party calls him out,” he said in a separate interview with "Meet the Press."

 “They don’t have divisions.
-They've all followed his racist actions and betrayal of workers — they follow it like lemmings of the cliff.”
+They've all followed his racist actions and betrayal of workers — they follow it like lemmings off the cliff.”

 Cheney did not directly answer when asked whether Trump has done enough to combat hate and anti-Semitism, saying, “I don't believe this is right or left.
 I think this is an issue where all of us should come together.”